Moscow's fringe Doc theatre faces censorship via eviction

 Such interference with freedom of speech and artistic expression should be of concern to freedom lovers everywhere.

-  Culture and Arts Minister Caral Ni Chuilin has described the cancellation of a controversial play about the Bible as disappointing:
+Culture and Arts Minister Caral Ni Chuilin has described the cancellation of a controversial play about the

 I was disappointed to hear of the decision to cancel the production of The Bible: The complete Word of God (abridged).
 I know that the play has travelled extensively and been performed on the international stage for the past 20 years.

 I am saddened that audiences here will not be offered the opportunity to see the performance and judge for themselves the virtues of the show.